12.1 Academic Appeals: Undergraduate and Taught Postgraduate

 21. Full documentation to substantiate any exceptional circumstances or claims made MUST be submitted with the appeal form.
 The evidence must be signed and dated; it must indicate how the circumstances affected performance, and it must be relevant to the affected piece of assessment.
 The student is responsible for identifying and submitting appropriate evidence with the appeal.
 The University will not do this on the student’s behalf, unless someone employed by the University is acting as the student’s named representative.
 Any appeal made stating that further information can be sought on the student’s behalf will not be actioned.

 23. It is a student’s responsibility to ensure that his/her contact details are correct on his/her on-line student record.
 The University bears no responsibility for letters that do not reach a student due to his/her record not being kept up to date.
-The primary method of contact will be via e-mail, though letters of outcome at the appeal and review stages of the Procedure will also be forwarded to the address on the forms submitted.
+The primary method of contact will be via e-mail, though letters of outcome at the appeal stage will be forwarded to the address on the forms submitted, where necessary.

 Academic Appeal Panel

-25. The Assistant Registrar (or nominee) responsible for Academic Appeals shall serve as Secretary to the Academic Appeal Panel.
+25. The Deputy Registrar (or nominee) responsible for Academic Appeals shall serve as Secretary to the Academic Appeal Panel.

 26. Each Academic Appeal Panel shall consist of a minimum of four members which will be selected by the Panel Secretary, taking into account gender balance where possible.